Prince Frederick Adolf, Duke of Östergötland: Reign of Gustav III

 His sister-in-law, Hedwig Elizabeth Charlotte of Holstein-Gottorp, describes him as beautiful, with expressive eyes, an easygoing temper, and very handsome when he dresses properly, though often badly dressed in his private life, and gives the estimation that he would have been a greater social success, if he did not say so many suggestive things and had such a filthy mouth [that is to say, he used a sexually suggestive language], which he acquired because he had spent too much time with men, and had such a weakness for women and sex.
 He had no tasks in his life other than the ceremonial, and spent his life wasting money and involving himself in love affairs.
 Gustav III reportedly had no high opinion of his intellectual capacity.
 Frederick was an honorary member of the Swedish Royal Academy of Fine Arts, and he did occasionally show a genuine interest in the affairs of the academy, as well as in the management of the Västmanland regiment.
 He devoted much time to country life on his estate, Tullgarn.
 His economic affairs were in bad shape, and in 1791 he was finally declared bankrupt and placed under administration until 1802.

 Frederick served in the Russo-Swedish War in Finland in 1788.
-During the Battle of Hogland, Fredrick wished to send reinforcements by fleet to aid his brother, Duke Charles.
+During the Battle of Hogland, Frederick wished to send reinforcements by fleet to aid his brother, Duke Charles.
 This was prevented, and Frederick left the army in protest to Gustav III, whom he referred to as a tyrant.
 He thereby came to belong to the opposition, and he also became involved in the planned coup by his sister-in-law to depose the monarch; the 1789 Conspiracy.
 In the autumn of 1789, Hedvig Elisabeth Charlotte prepared to depose Gustav III and place her husband Duke Charles upon the throne.
 Her ideal was the Swedish Constitution of 1772, which she saw as a good tool for an enlightened aristocracy, and the war and the Union and Security Act had made her a leading part of the opposition.
 She cooperated with Prince Frederick Adolf and Gustaf Adolf Reuterholm.
 The plan was to force Charles to act as a symbol of the opposition to the Union and Security Act when the time was right.
 When the time arrived to make Charles act, however, he refused, which effectively discontinued the coup.